Geography BSc (Hons)

 - Geographers’ Professional Practice (work placement)

-- Cultural & Heritage Tourism focuses on the role of culture and heritage, the cultural industries and various forms of cultural production within the context of the visitor economy
+- Cultural and Heritage Tourism focuses on the role of culture and heritage, the cultural industries and various forms of cultural production within the context of the visitor economy

 - Cities in Transition focuses on contemporary issues in cities, particularly relating to democracy and decision-making